South Mackay

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, South Mackay's approval levels have been significantly below the yearly average of 1, showing a notable downturn in recent development.
+Looking at development activity over the past five years, South Mackay's approval levels have been consistent with the yearly average of 2, showing stable development patterns.

 How does recent development compare to population growth in South Mackay?